 Competitive & Predictable Pricing

 Safe Swiss Cloud is very competitive on costs, while providing excellent reliability, performance and privacy:

 - For many common workloads, e.g. running a Content Management System or CRM, Safe Swiss Cloud is cheaper than most clouds

 - For workloads with heavy to very heavy IO, Safe Swiss Cloud is orders of magnitude cheaper than the hyperscalers

 - Predictable costs: Safe Swiss Cloud makes sure that customers have a good indication of where their actual infrastructure costs will be.
 Our customers want no surprises and we deliver.

 Multiple Cloud technologies for every use case

-Every cloud technology has its advantages and disadvantages which make them more suitable for certain use cases.
-That is why Safe Swiss Cloud offers a range of cloud technology options to satisfy a wide variety of use cases.
+Every cloud technology has its advantages and disadvantages which determine their suitability for certain use cases.
+Safe Swiss Cloud offers a range of cloud technology options to satisfy a wide range of use cases.

 Enterprise Cloud: This is based on VMware and is ideal for typical enterprise applications like ERP, CRM, banking and healthcare applications.
 A dual data centre option is available.